ENERGY USE & CLIMATE CHANGE

 Use of sold products

-EMC estimates that the lifetime GHG emissions from use of EMC products shipped to customers during 2011 will be approximately 3,512,000 metric tonnes CO2e—this figure does not include Iomega, RSA, Data Domain, Greenplum or Isilon products.
+EMC estimates that the lifetime GHG emissions from use of EMC products shipped to customers during 2012 will be approximately 3,683,725 metric tons CO2e.
 This value represents our customers’ Scope 2 emissions from powering our equipment.
 It is based on an estimated product lifespan of five years, and includes overhead for power distribution and cooling with an average Power Usage Efficiency (PUE) of 1.8.
-EMC used GHG Protocol methodology and a global average emissions factor of 504.33 g CO2e per kWh.
-The IEA 2009 World CO2 emissions factor and IEA 1999-2002 CH4 and N2O emissions factors were applied.
+EMC’s configurations vary substantially from customer to customer as well as over time within a single customer.
+As such, it is not possible to sum the expected emissions from each and every system shipped in 2012.
+Rather, this estimate is based on the measured power consumption of disk drives, the inventory of disk drives shipped in 2012, an engineering estimate that 80 percent of system power is attributable to the disk subsystems, and an extremely conservative average system utilization of 90 percent.
+EMC used GHG Protocol methodology and a global average emissions factor of 569.3309 g CO2e per kWh.
+The IEA 2010 World CO2 emissions factor published in 2012 and IEA 1999-2002 CH4 and N2O emissions factors were applied.
 The global warming potentials, which were obtained from the IPCC SAR-100, are 1 for carbon dioxide, 21 for methane, and 310 for nitrous oxide.
-We believe the total is conservative (i.e., that the directly measured value, if feasible, would be lower) as our calculation takes into consideration neither the reduction over time in carbon-intensity of fuel used by our customers, nor improvements in data center power and cooling efficiency.
+We believe the total is conservative (i.e., that the directly measured value, if feasible to obtain, would be lower) as our calculation takes into consideration neither the reduction over time in carbon-intensity of fuel used by our customers, nor improvements in data center power and cooling efficiency.